SGFColombus/CruiseGPT_AI/README.md

 # CruiseGPT1 Frontend

-This is the frontend application for the CruiseGPT1 project.
+This is the core AI application for the CruiseGPT1 project.
 The project repository can be found at: https://github.com/SGFColombus/CruiseGPT_AI

 ## Overview

-CruiseGPT1 is a web application that connects to a backend service for data processing and interaction.
+CruiseGPT_AI is an application that connects to a backend, and frontend service for data processing and interaction.

-## Features
+## Main Applicaion Features

 - Interactive chat interface for cruise recommendations
 - AI-powered cruise suggestions based on user preferences